 Jogashima Island is connected to Misaki Town and is rocky with some swimming spots, plus a hiking trail that takes you all the way around — a distance of about 3–4 km.
 If that seems like too much work, get off early at Miura-kaigan Station and head to Miura Beach or visit the early-blooming cherry blossom festival in March.

-This day trip guide has more details on the Miura Peninsula.
+Our Miura day trip guide has more details on the peninsula.

 Minato Mirai

-Check out our sample itinerary of a full day in Yokohama.
+Check out our sample itinerary for ideas on how to spend a day in Yokohama.

 18. Mito